sntshred/MicroService_Ecommerce/README.md

   -  Create ICatalogContext
   -  Create CatalogContext
   -  Create CatalogContextSeed
- 22. **note:** Create Repostiory pattern to encapsulate **datacontext** object, by this way there's a abstreaction with the repository layer
+ 22. **note:** Create Repostiory pattern to encapsulate **datacontext** object, by this way there's a abstraction with the repository layer
  23. Create *Repositories folder"
       - create IProductRepository
       - ProductRepository